Verstappen peerless in Belgium with win from 14th

 Leclerc repassed Alonso into the same corner on the final lap but his attempt to reclaim fastest lap from Verstappen failed by 0.6secs.

-To add insult to injury, Leclerc was given a five-second penalty and dropped back behind Alonso.
+To add insult to injury, Leclerc was given a five-second penalty for speeding in the pit lane and dropped back behind Alonso.

+Team boss Mattia Binotto said the usual speed sensor for the pit-lane limiter was damaged by Leclerc's early wheel overheating, and the back-up system was wrongly calibrated - he went 0.1km/h over the limit.

 Alonso, after a strong drive from third on the grid, was rewarded with sixth on the road and fifth in the results.